 1.)
 The Merovingian: In truth, the best parts of both sequels include not just the lauded freeway chase sequence, but the entire second act of Reloaded, including everything and anything involving The Merovingian (a wonderful Lambert Wilson), his wife, Persephone (the always voluptuous Monica Bellucci), and his various “supernatural gangster” cronies.
 The idea that all or most organized criminals in the world of the Matrix are rogue artificial intelligence programs, who may employ even crazier AI programs masquerading as supernatural monsters as enforcers, is one of the Wachowskis‘ most creative and fun.

 Aside from staging terrific action sequences like the aforementioned 10-minute(!) freeway set-piece, great CQC fight sequences in the Merovingian’s mansion, and a fun club shootout near the beginning of Revolutions, all the dramatic scenes with Wilson and Bellucci are memorable.
-The latter two have terrific chemistry with each other and make for great secondary villains against our principle castmembers.
-Sequences with them feel like the more natural, organic expansions upon the Matrix source material that fans were expecting, as opposed to the bigger, bombastic set-pieces around Zion and Neo’s fulfilling of his over-the-top, prophetic arc.
+Sequences with them feel like the more natural, organic expansions upon the Matrix source material that fans were expecting, as opposed to the bigger, bombastic set-pieces around Zion.

 2.)
 A Trinity of heroes till the end: While secondary and tertiary characters like Plinkett-Smith, Gay, Watson, and others crowd valuable screen-time, Reeves, Moss, and Fishburne are consistent throughout Reloaded and Revolutions.
 They worked great together in the original Matrix and continue to work great here, with dialogue, subtle humor, and emotions flowing coherently between all three actors in all situations.
 Even when things get dumb, like when Trinity dies a second time in Revolutions just prior to Neo’s final showdown with Smith, the impact is gut wrenching.
 You genuinely care for all three of these characters to the bitter end.
 One could argue these sequels work on that dynamic alone.